 Texas voters approve billions of dollars in new local debt each year.
 A growing group of critics argues that voters wouldn't be so agreeable if they were more clearly informed of the debt that's already owed in their name.

 In West Texas, oil and gas development is surging, but it's also fueling a huge demand for electricity that the current infrastructure struggles to meet.
 The result?
 A congested grid and higher electricity bills for consumers.
+Transmission companies are working to address demand, but experts say full relief could be years away.

 State leaders in business-friendly Texas have been reluctant to put new limits on any industry, and a lack of regulation is being acutely felt by the low-income borrowers to whom the payday and auto-title lending industry most often caters.